-- Observed predominantly in squamous cell lung cancer; - Usually it presented unicameral, spherical cavity with air - Bumpy external with indistinct contours. - Internal contour of cavity is uneven - Cavernous education is unevenly thickened wall - Retraction of visceral pleura - Asymptomatic course is observed in 60% of cases. - Acute beginning with hectic rise of body temperature and hemoptysis is noted in 30% of cases
+- Observed predominantly in squamous cell lung cancer; - Usually it presented unicameral, spherical cavity with air - External contour is indistinct - Internal contour of cavity is uneven - Cavernous formation has unevenly thickened wall - Retraction of visceral pleura - Asymptomatic course is observed in 60% of cases. - Acute beginning with hectic rise of body temperature and hemoptysis is noted in 30% of cases

-- For the first time the syndrom was described by H. Pancoast (1924., 1932.) - Cancer apex of the lung with the involvement of the parietal pleura - The defeat of the cervical plexus - Compression of the subclavian vessels - Destruction of the first rib - Involvement of the lower cervical sympathetic ganglion (Horner's triad) - Compression of the recurrent laryngeal nerve (hoarseness) - The defeat of the spinal cord
+- For the first time the syndrom was described by H.

+Pancoast (1924., 1932.)

+- Cancer apex of the lung with the involvement of the parietal pleura

+- The defeat of the cervical plexus

+- Compression of the subclavian vessels

+- Destruction of the first rib

+- Involvement of the lower cervical sympathetic ganglion (Horner's triad)

+- Compression of the recurrent laryngeal nerve (hoarseness)

+- The defeat of the spinal cord